 Now, we are in the python3 virtual environment, we can install the Django framework and create our very first project.
 Run the following command.

-pip3 install django or pip install django
+pip3 install django

 From python virtualenv, you can execute pip3 and python3 with pip and python.
 Because, this environment has to nothing to do the with Ubuntu.